Bridging Visual Intuition and Chemical Expertise: An Autonomous Analysis Framework for Nonadiabatic Dynamics Simulations via Mentor-Engineer-Student Collaboration: Results

 \subsection{Case study}

 In this work, we employed keto isocytosine as a prototype system to illustrate the proposed VisU framework.
-As a tautomer of cytosine, one of the canonical DNA bases, the photoinduced dynamics of keto isocytosine have been extensively investigated both experimentally and theoretically. \cite{gorb1999theoretical, ha1996quantum, kwiatkowski1997density, vranken1994infrared, shukla2000investigations, bakalska2012comparative, szabla2016ultrafast, hu2017nonadiabatic, segarra2021modelling} The molecular structure of keto isocytosine with atom labeling is shown in Figure~\ref{fig:preprocess}.(d).
-The NAMD simulation data used in this study were taken from our previous work, \cite{zhuPrincipalComponentAnalysis2022a} and relevant details are given in Supporting Information as well.
+As a tautomer of cytosine, one of the canonical DNA bases, the photoinduced dynamics of keto isocytosine was extensively investigated both experimentally and theoretically. \cite{gorb1999theoretical, ha1996quantum, kwiatkowski1997density, vranken1994infrared, shukla2000investigations, bakalska2012comparative, szabla2016ultrafast, hu2017nonadiabatic, segarra2021modelling} The molecular structure of keto isocytosine with atom labeling is shown in Figure~\ref{fig:preprocess}.(d).
+The NAMD simulation data used in this study were taken from our previous work, \cite{zhuPrincipalComponentAnalysis2022a} and relevant details are given in SI as well.